Rev. Robert (Rob) Nedbalek

 “So if the Son sets you free, you will be free indeed.”
 John 8:36

-Her oldest son made the choice to follow a path of self destruction for almost 20 years through drug use.
+Her oldest son chose a path of self-destruction for almost 20 years through drug use.
 After being arrested several times, placed on probation a couple of times and finally landing in a lock-down treatment facility for 18 months, he began to seriously think about his life’s choices and how those choices were affecting him and his relationship with his family.
-During this time he met some wonderful people in Missoula that visited him in the detention facility bringing faith, hope and grace of the Lord to him.
-When he was moved to the treatment facility, he was again befriended by some wonderful Christian men who worked with him during his almost two-year stay.
+During this time he met some wonderful people at the Missoula Detention Center who visited him weekly bringing faith, hope and grace of the Lord to him.
+When he was moved to the treatment facility, he was again befriended by some wonderful Christian men who mentored him during his almost two-year stay.
 These people, through the leadership and work of the Holy Spirit, helped turn Bea’s son around.
-When Bea was approached by Freedom in Christ to become the Ministry Administrator, it seemed like a perfect fit and she didn’t hesitate to accept.
+When she was approached by Freedom in Christ to be the ministry Administrator, it seemed like a perfect fit and she didn’t hesitate to accept.

-Bea is married to Howard and they have four boys and 15 grandchildren.
-They reside in Anaconda, Montana, where they spend much time with community and church involvement.
-He favorite past-times are photography, travel, quilting and spending time with her grandchildren.
+She is married to Howard and they have four boys, 17 grandchildren and three great-grandchild.
+They reside in Anaconda, Montana, where they spend much time in community and church involvement.
+Her favorite past times are photography, travel, art, quilting and spending time with her grandchildren.

 Chris Flohr currently serves as pastor at St. Paul Lutheran Church in Missoula, Montana, since 2002.
 He has lived in the state for 20 years serving as pastor for 10 years in eastern Montana (Glasgow area) before being called to serve in Missoula.
 Chris, and wife Nadeen, enjoy walks with their Corgi mix dog, Finley, and sitting down with a good book.
 He ministry focus is serving what Jesus calls the “least and forgotten among us.”